ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 <div class="alert is-important">

-While it is possible to downgrade injectables, downgraded injectables will not be available until the Angular Classicmodule that provides them is instantiated.
+While it is possible to downgrade injectables, downgraded injectables will not be available until the Angular Classic module that provides them is instantiated.
 In order to be safe, you need to ensure that the downgraded injectables are not used anywhere *outside* the part of the application where it is guaranteed that their module has been instantiated.

-For example, it is *OK* to use a downgraded service in an upgraded component that is only used from a downgraded Angular Classiccomponent provided by the same Angular Classicmodule as the injectable, but it is *not OK* to use it in an AngularJS component that may be used independently of Angular Classicor use it in a downgraded Angular Classiccomponent from a different module.
+For example, it is *OK* to use a downgraded service in an upgraded component that is only used from a downgraded Angular Classic component provided by the same Angular Classic module as the injectable, but it is *not OK* to use it in an AngularJS component that may be used independently of Angular Classic or use it in a downgraded Angular Classic component from a different module.

 </div>

 ## Using ahead-of-time compilation with hybrid apps

-You can take advantage of ahead-of-time \(AOT\) compilation in hybrid applications just like in any other Angular Classicapplication.
+You can take advantage of ahead-of-time \(AOT\) compilation in hybrid applications just like in any other Angular Classic application.
 The setup for a hybrid application is mostly the same as described in the [Ahead-of-Time Compilation](guide/aot-compiler) guide save for differences in `index.html` and `main-aot.ts`.

 AOT needs to load any AngularJS files that are in the `<script>` tags in the AngularJS `index.html`.